Amy Brin, MSN, MA, PCNS-BC – Executive Director & CEO

-Prior to joining CNF, Brin led the development of and provision of care in various tertiary, ambulatory and community-based pediatric and perinatal palliative and hospice programs.
-She has served as a national consultant regarding building systems of care for children and youth living with special healthcare needs, with specific interest in program development for complex, chronic care models of service.
+Prior to joining CNF, Brin led the development and provision of care in various tertiary, ambulatory and community-based pediatric and perinatal palliative and hospice programs.
+She served as a national consultant, building systems of care for children and youth living with special healthcare needs, with a specific focus on program development for complex, chronic care models of service.
 Brin’s specialization is in pediatrics, medical home core components, hospice and palliative medicine throughout the care continuum, home health, transitions of care, care coordination and case management.
-She is a published author, and award-winning speaker.
 Brin is a Board-certified pediatric advanced practice nurse.

-And if you asked Amy what she thinks are important topics to know about her, she’d most likely convey her strong belief that the bottom of a potato chip bag comes far too quickly, creating a better tomorrow for all children is a shared responsibility for this world, and her greatest treasures in this life are her sons, Ari and Roman.
+And, if you asked Amy what is most important, she’d most likely convey her strong belief that there’s never a bad time to eat pizza, that creating a better tomorrow for all children is a shared responsibility for this world… and that her greatest treasures in this life are her sons, Ari and Roman.

 Allyson supports daily operations to ensure the achievement of the organization’s strategic goals and objectives in alignment with the mission of CNF.
 She has a diverse background in administration in the corporate, education/research and non-profit sectors, joining CNF from the University of Kentucky College of Pharmacy Research Office.
 Allyson resides in Lexington, Kentucky with her husband, Jason, their son, Leo, and dog, Noble.
 Allyson resolutely believes that the best things in life are not things.
 Her love for her own family drives her professionally and passionately to serve the patients and families in the child neurology community.